AbstractedChalupas/We-Tube/README.md

 /auth/google/callback| GET request for the callback which will redirect the user either to the /#stream route on a successful authentication or the /#login route on a failed authentication

-Client Side Routing | Function
+Client Side Routes | Function
 --------------------|----------
 /| Basic static login page.
 User can log in with Google.
 /#stream | Static video page.
 User can select videos from the available rooms on this page or create a room by pasting a youtube link into the text input field.
 The video will display on this page as well.
 To view all available streams, the user can refresh the page.
 A chat will load at the bottom for each video (Although messages do not persist).